OpenJobDescription/openjd-specifications/wiki/2023-09-Template-Schemas.md

 1. *name* — The name of the parameter.
 2. *type* — The literal "CHUNK[INT]", defining this parameter as integer valued and processed as chunks.
 3. *range* — The list of values that the parameter takes on to define Tasks of the Step.
 4. *chunks* — Specifies how to form sets of values into chunks.
     1. *defaultTaskCount* — How many tasks to combine into a single chunk by default.
+        1. Minimum value: 1
-    2. *targetRuntimeSeconds* — If provided, the number of seconds to aim for when forming chunks.
+    2. *targetRuntimeSeconds* — If provided and its value is greater than 0, the number of seconds to aim for when forming chunks.
 A scheduler can ignore this, or dynamically adjust the chunk task count to be closer to this value once some chunks have completed.
+        1. Minimum value: 0
     3. *rangeConstraint* — If CONTIGUOUS, a chunk must always be a contiguous range of integers with two integers separated by "-" like a single "5-5" or interval "1-10".
         If NONCONTIGUOUS, a chunk can be an arbitrary set of integers following the